 The Albrecht Durer watercolor pencils lay down onto the paper with such ease and smoothness that even fully dry they immediately present incredibly rich, saturated colors, and those colors will really hold up, being remarkably fade-resistant over time or with exposure to sun.
 Wet or dry, these paint pencils are incredibly controllable, and the colors can be as washy and soft as you want or so intense that they are almost overwhelming.
 Equally good for expressive work and precise fine detail, the Durer watercolor pencils are also a superbly made product, with amazing material quality, long lasting and beautifully premium in every way.

-And, as an overall superb watercolor paint pencil, the Derkwent Watercolour still offer the highest levels of control, detail and precision, as well as similarly high levels of material quality and durability – a truly professional art tool.
-I would want to have both – the Derkwent for the boldest and most expressive gestures and colors and the Durer for the absolute control, subtlety and beauty, but certainly either one would, by itself, serve an artist fully.
+And, as an overall superb watercolor paint pencil, the Derwent Watercolour still offer the highest levels of control, detail and precision, as well as similarly high levels of material quality and durability – a truly professional art tool.
+I would want to have both – the Derwent for the boldest and most expressive gestures and colors and the Durer for the absolute control, subtlety and beauty, but certainly either one would, by itself, serve an artist fully.

 Yes, the three sets reviewed above are a wee bit expensive – absolutely worth it, and not really that much money considering what you’re getting and what you can accomplish with them, but a wee bit expensive nonetheless.